mtvs/eloquent-approval/README.md

 or _rejected_.
 Also when an update occurs that modifies attributes that require approval the entity becomes _suspended_ again.

-When querying the model only _approved_ entities will be retrieved by default.
-In this way the _rejected_ entities as well as _pending_ ones will be excluded.
+When querying the model only _approved_ entities are included meaning _rejected_ entities as well as _pending_ ones are excluded.
 You can include those by explicitly specifying it.

 ## Install